-Our Belgian immigration team can give you complete details about this procedure in 2021.
+Our Belgian immigration team can give you complete details about this procedure.
 We provide assistance as needed to those who wish to remain in the country indefinitely and we assist throughout the application procedure, including for obtaining Belgium citizenship by investment.
 Please reach out for more information on how we can help you.

 Social integration for immigrants in Belgium